 Wealthsimple vs Questwealth portfolios holdings breakdown

 If you want to compare the holdings of the Wealthsimple vs Questwealth portfolios directly, here is how they stack up.
-Note that both Wealthsimple and Questwealth are actively managed portfolios, so these holdings may change!
+Note that both Wealthsimple and Questwealth are actively managed portfolios, so these holdings do change over time.
+Questwealth did a massive portfolio overhaul since this post was first written less than 2 years ago, changing both the holdings and allocations.

 Both the Wealthsimple and Questwealth portfolios pay dividends, but you’re likely to earn more from the Questwealth portfolios.
 Questwealth invests more heavily in bonds and REITs, securities that tend to pay out solid dividends on a frequent basis.
-Also, one of the largest holdings in each of the Questwealth portfolios is the WisdomTree Canada Quality Dividend Growth Index ETF, which is an ETF of dividend-paying securities.
+Wealthsimple doesn’t hold any REITs, which is a huge oversight in my opinion!

 Should you invest your money with Wealthsimple or Questwealth?

 Short answer: it’s up to you!
-Neither robo-advisor is bad a bad choice, but one might have portfolios that better fit your risk tolerance and financial goals.
+Neither robo-advisor is a bad choice, but one might have portfolios that better fit your risk tolerance and financial goals.
+Furthermore, their returns are very close, which means either is a solid choice.

 Can’t I just make my own portfolio by copying the holdings in these robo-advisors?